NYSCA SLP Technical Assistance Grants

 We will not accept applications from former NYSCA SLP Grantees or former DEC sites.
 Learn more about these definitions in the Frequently Asked Question (FAQ) tab.

 All applicants should submit their materials through Submittable.
-A complete application must contain the following materials:
+A complete applicant must contain the following sections:

 All questions submitted to CNY Arts are also documented on an ongoing basis under this FAQ section.

-What is a Decentralization Site?
-Am I a Decentralization Site?
+What is a Statewide Community Regrant Site?
+Am I an SCR Site?

-Decentralization (DEC) is NYSCA's statewide regrant program that provides arts and cultural funds in each of the state’s 62 counties.
-Local arts organizations are invited by NYSCA to serve as DEC sites for New York State.
-DEC provides support for community-based arts activities through a local decision-making grant process.
-Find a list of eligible Decentralization Sites here.
+Statewide Community Regrant Sites (SCR), formerly known as Decentralization (DEC) Sites are designated by NYSCA to administer arts and cultural regrant funds in each of the state’s 62 counties.
+Local arts organizations are invited by NYSCA to serve as SCR sites for New York State.
+SCR provides support for community-based arts activities through a local decision-making grant process.
+Find a list of eligible Statewide Community Regrant Sites here.
 If you're not on that list but believe you are a DEC site, please contact Liz Lane or Leanne Tintori at NYSCA.

 Do I have to keep copies of my receipts?